 After working as a chemist at a biotechnology company, I enjoy writing about science, travel, and gardening.

 Living in a forested area, I have encountered many trees affected with leaf galls in our woods.
-This generally harmless condition might be ugly, but rarely affects the health of the tree.
+This generally harmless condition might be ugly, but it rarely affects the health of the tree.
 This condition is caused by an infestation of tiny mites or other insects and rarely persists from one growing season to the next.

 What Are Those Strange Bumps on Leaves?